oskarssylwan/column-gallery/README.md

 # Pinterest Style Column Gallery

 JavasScript based Pinterest style gallery.
 Fully responsive and easy to implement.
-Supports latest versions of Chrome and Firefox, as well as  Internet Explorer 9 and upp.
+Supports latest versions of Chrome and Firefox.
+Support for Internet Explorer 9 and up has moved to [this branch](https://github.com/oskarssylwan/image-gallery/tree/internet-explorer).

 ## Table of Contents